DinoChiesa/ApiLoadGen/README.md

 ----------------------------------

 These were constructed during the R&D effort.
 I may remove these later.

+* `server3.js`
+  a simple REST nodejs server, similar to server4.js  above, but implemented with restify for the http client and server.
+Accepts APIs on the jobs under management.
+I'm no longer updating this module.

 * `retrieve1.js`
 a Nodejs program intended for use from the command line.
 It shows how to retrieve the "job model" from App Services